5 Ways eComm Stores Can Win in the Age of Infinite Scrolling

 Benefits of Infinite Scrolling for eCommerce Stores

 Are you still wondering whether to implement this infinite scroll feature on your store or not?
-Here are some of the exciting reasons that’d help you decide.
+Here are some of the exciting benefits of this web design technique.

 Customers are already familiar with a continuous feed and understand how it works.
 Social media has played a huge role in this, as most people have experienced scrolling through their social feeds.

-Continuous scrolling makes it a simple task for them to engage with your content.
+Continuous scrolling makes it a simple task for shoppers to engage with your content.
 It also makes it easy to scroll on a mobile device.
-However, continuous scrolling, occasionally, can make a customer dig so deep that it will be challenging to reach to the top of the page again.
-For this matter, many websites have a “Go to top” button to make a user easily navigate to the top section of the page.
+However, continuous scrolling can occasionally make a customer dig so deep that it will be challenging to reach to the top of the page again.
+For this matter, many websites have a “Go to top” button so that users can easily navigate to the top section of the page.

-Let’s be honest: customers get fed up and tired after browsing a number of pages.
-They don’t even look further to see more results and depart from your online store.
+Let’s be honest: after browsing a number of pages, customers get fed up and tired to the point that they quit all results pages.
 This isn’t the case with infinite scrolling.

 When merchandizes are exhibited continuously on a single page to the customers, they browse more items and spend more time on your site, which helps in increasing the average time spent by a customer on your website.

 Consumers prefer fast loading.
 They just hate to wait for the pages to load.
-Clicking on the next page numerous times and waiting for the page to load every time can annoy your users.
+Clicking on the next page numerous times and waiting for lengthy load times can annoy your users.

 Infinite scrolling solves this problem and keeps adding the next page content automatically.
 Customers find this way more expedient.
 It’s an effective way to load data or imageries.
 This is particularly true for image-heavy websites, as customers won’t need to wait for the entire web page or gallery to be preloaded.
-It also works well on mobile, where scrolling is the norm.
+Additionally, infinite scrolling works well on mobile, where scrolling is the norm.

-Touchscreen mobile devices are profoundly dominating keypad devices over the last few years.
+In recent years, touchscreen mobile devices have profoundly dominated keypad devices.
 Nowadays, almost every consumer possesses a touchscreen mobile phone.
 This is why infinite scrolling is considered to be the best way and favored over pagination by eCommerce sellers.
 Take the example of Facebook.
-It gets so simple to just use a thumb to navigate to different pages.
+It's so simple to just use a thumb to navigate to different pages.

-When the content gets loaded quickly, it makes a customer stay longer on the page.
+When content loads quickly, it makes a customer stay longer on the page.
 As a result, it increases customer engagement.
-Owing to the continuous appearance of products, customers find themselves interacting in your store for a longer period.
+Owing to the continuous appearance of products, customers find themselves interacting with your store for a longer period.